Plexlogic/dspy-intro/README.md

 Once the project is installed (see above), it can be run with these steps:

-1. Open Terminal as described in the installation steps.
+1. Open Terminal by pressing ⌘ + SPACE, searching for **Terminal**, and clicking it.
 1. Make sure you're in the project with the command `cd ~/dspy-intro`.
 1. Load the project dependencies with `poetry shell`.
 1. Run the project by entering this command in the Terminal.
 You can do this multiple times (in Terminal, you can press UP to repeat the previous command).

    `python dspy_intro/hello_world.py`

 After running the project, you can experiment by editing **hello_world.py**, which can be found in **dspy-intro** → **dspy_intro** in your home folder (right click Finder and click your name as pictured below).
 For example, if you replace all the places it says `welcome_greeting` with `compliment` and run the project, it should compliment you instead.
+Make sure you save your changes before re-running the project.

 ![image](https://github.com/Plexlogic/dspy-intro/assets/61395658/48ecddcd-b51f-4a35-8213-5db2f810ab22)